Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Formal Barriers of Multi-Agent Learning towards Rationalizability

+In other words, a \algoclass{} algorithm maps the accumulated score vector $\y_t$ at each round to a distribution $\p_t=(p_1(t),\cdots,p_K(t))\in\Delta_K$ with some ``order-preserving" function $F$ (whose formal definition can be found in Appendix \ref{append:nonconverge}) and then randomly samples an action from $\p_t$ as the next move.
+The algorithm is also allowed to specify a learning rate sequence $\{\eta_t\}$ to accumulate the total rewards from each round.
+For convenience of our arguments, we formulate this general class of online learning algorithms into the following Algorithm \ref{al:fair}.

+Notably, the notion of ``\algoclass{}'' applies to both the full-information setting (i.e., the rewards of all actions are revealed after taking an action) and the bandit setting (i.e., only the reward of the taken action is revealed).
+In the following analysis, we show that even with access to full-information feedback, any \algoclass{} algorithm needs at least exponentially many rounds to eliminate all iteratively dominated actions.

-Here are some widely used learning algorithms that happen to be the special cases of DA: \begin{enumerate} \item when $h(\x)=\frac{1}{2}\|\x\|^2$ is the quadratic function, the mirror map $Q(\y)=\arg\min_{\x\in \Delta_K}\|\x-\y\|^2$ takes the form of Euclidean projection and we obtain the lazy gradient descent (LGD) algorithm. \item when $h(\x)=\sum_{i\in[K]}x_i\log x_i$ is the entropic regularizer, the mirror map $Q(\y)=\frac{(\exp(y_1),\cdots,\exp(y_K))}{\exp(y_1)+\cdots+\exp(y_1)}$ takes the form of logit choice map and we obtain entropic gradient descent algorithm, which is also known as the Hedge or Exponential Weight (EW). \item when $h(\x)=\frac{1}{p}\|\x\|^p$ is the normalized $L_{p}$ norm and $p\rightarrow \infty$, $Q(\y)$ always returns the pure best strategy to the opponent's average past mixed strategy, and the corresponding algorithm is known as fictitious play \cite{brown1951iterative, viossat2013no}. \end{enumerate} We consider the situation where all agents are running DA with typically adopted non-increasing learning rates.\footnote{Variants of EW (a.k.a., multiplicative weight updates) have been proved to converge to equilibria in other games such as potential games \citep{cohen2017learning} and concave games \citep{Bravo2018bandit}. } That is, at any round $t$, each agent will do the standard update for any action $i$ using estimated reward $\tilde{u}_{i}(t) $ with learning rate $\eta_t$ that is non-increasing in $t$.
+We consider the situation where all agents are running \algoclass{} algorithms with typically adopted non-increasing learning rates.\footnote{Variants of EW (a.k.a., multiplicative weight updates) have been proved to converge to equilibria in other games such as potential games \citep{cohen2017learning} and concave games \citep{Bravo2018bandit}. } That is, at any round $t$, each agent will do the standard update for any action $i$ using estimated reward $\tilde{u}_{i}(t) $ with learning rate $\eta_t$ that is non-increasing in $t$.
 Perhaps surprisingly, even with perfect gradient feedback (as oppose to the noisy gradient from bandit feedback)\footnote{The perfect gradient of each agent $n$ in the game is a vector with each entry, $\tilde{u}_{a_n}(t) = \sum_{a_{-n}} p_{a_{-n}}(t) u_n(a_n, a_{-n}) $, equivalent to the expected payoff of each action $a_n$ given the opponents' strategy profile, since the loss is a linear function of the payoff.
-The noisy gradient estimated from bandit feedback can be found in Algorithm \ref{al:hdg}. }, agents following the DA algorithm under certain mild assumptions for the mirror mapping Q will take provably exponential rounds to converge to the unique NE in DIR games.
+The noisy gradient estimated from bandit feedback can be found in our newly designed algorithm in the following section. }, agents following the \algoclass{} algorithms will take provably exponential rounds to converge to the unique NE in DIR games.